-Although the project is in the early stages of development, a growing number of distinguished historians have agreed to help us with the data collection in their respective fields of expertise with the support of our regional and temporal editors.
-A list of the experts already collaborating can be found at https://evolution-institute.org/seshat-listing.
+Since its inception in 2011, the project has developed and matured, and a growing number of distinguished historians have agreed to help us with the data collection in their respective fields of expertise with the support of our regional and temporal editors.
+A list of the experts already collaborating can be found here.

 Scholarly contributions are recognized both on the database website and as a formal publication.
 Because our database is essentially an electronic encyclopedia, we are planning to use the following form of citation that acknowledges the input of the experts (using one of our early contributors at Yale University as an example):